eeshvardasikcm/insight-for-good-platform-adk/council.md

 ## 2. The Licensing Council

 ### 2.1.
 Existing Structure
-The Council operates under an established set of procedures and financial arrangements.
+The Council operates under an established set of procedures and financial arrangements (private for now).
 Members acknowledge that participation involves certain fees/costs, as per the Council's existing terms of operation, which contribute to the administration and facilitation of its activities.

 ### 2.2.
 Membership & Participation
 **Open Invitation:** The Council welcomes requests from individuals or entities who wish to become members and participate in influencing its decision-making processes, including this licensing decision.